Welcome to my ever-growing, ever-changing bucket list!

 My first girls trip was to Jordan, where we went from Amman, to Wadi Rum, Petra and the Dead Sea.
 If you go, make sure to cover yourself in the mud and wash it off in the Dead Sea for wonderfully soft skin.

 This is my favourite way to travel!
+One of my favorite places that I’ve visited solo is Vietnam.

 A gang of us went on Safari at Cheetah Ridge in Nambiti, South Africa.
 Safari definitely feels like an out of this world experience.